buotex/blog/posts/ml/counting_status_january.markdown

 ![]({{urls.media}}/counting/results/january/superpixels2_boundaryOverlay.png)

+####Evaluation:

+- Performs well compared to a previous watershed approach, though it is also magnitudes slower.
+- Biggest difference: borders are much smoother and most sizes are homogeneous.

 Proposal of modification: Instead of placing gaussians on top of the dot-marks, we can instead let consider the dot as a seed for a region - such that the whole region can be used as an annotation.
 Of course, this is only viable if the number of overlaps is small and thus this segmentation is